Scimitar oryx

 Osteological specimen of a scimitar oryx in the Natural Science Research Laboratory's (NSRL) collection at the Museum of Texas Tech University.

-The scimitar oryx (Oryx dammah), also known as the scimitar-horned oryx and the Sahara oryx, is an Oryx species that was once widespread across North Africa and parts of West Africa and Central Africa.
-In 2000, it was declared extinct in the wild on the IUCN Red List, but in 2023 it was downlisted to endangered, with a reintroduced population in Chad.
-This particular oryx is adapted to harsh desert conditions and can survive for months or even years without drinking water.
+The scimitar oryx (Oryx dammah), also known as the scimitar-horned oryx and the Sahara oryx, is an Oryx species that was once widespread across North Africa and parts of West and Central Africa.
+In 2000, it was declared extinct in the wild on the IUCN Red List, but in 2023, it was downlisted to endangered, with a reintroduced population in Chad.
+This particular oryx is adapted to harsh desert conditions and can survive for months without drinking water.
 A grazing animal, it derives most of its daily moisture intake from plants.

 The decline of the scimitar oryx population began as a result of climate change during the Neolithic period, and later it was hunted extensively for its horns.
 Today, it is bred in captivity in special reserves in Tunisia, Morocco, and Senegal, and on private exotic animal ranches in the Texas Hill Country, United States.
-In 2016, a reintroduction program was launched and currently a small herd has been successfully reintroduced in Chad.
+In 2016, a reintroduction program was launched, and currently a small herd has been successfully reintroduced in Chad.

 The scimitar oryx was the emblem of the ancient Egyptian Oryx nome and today is the animal symbol of the Sahara Conservation Fund.

 Taxonomy and naming

 The scimitar oryx is a member of the genus Oryx and the family Bovidae.
 German naturalist Lorenz Oken first described it in 1816, naming it Oryx algazel.
 The nomenclature has undergone various changes since then, with the introduction of names such as Oryx tao, O. leucoryx, O. damma, O. dammah, O. bezoarticus, and O. ensicornis.
 In 1826, Philipp Jakob Cretzschmar used the name Oryx ammah for the species.
 A year later, the name Oryx leucoryx came into use, but as this was a synonym of the Arabian oryx (then called Oryx beatrix), it was abandoned, and Oryx algazel was accepted once more.
 Over 100 years later in 1951, Sir John Ellerman and Terence Morrison-Scott found that the name Oryx algazel was also ineligible for use.
 Finally, in January 1956, the International Trust for Zoological Nomenclature accepted Oryx dammah as the scientific name.
-No more changes have been made since then, though many papers published after 1956 created confusion by using names such as O. gazella tao.
+No change has been made since then, though many papers published after 1956 created confusion by using names such as O. gazella tao.

 Its scientific name, Oryx dammah, is derived from: Ancient Greek ὄρυξ (orux), meaning a gazelle or antelope (originally a pickaxe); Latin damma (fallow deer or antelope); and Arabic dammar (sheep).
 The scimitar oryx is named for its horns, which resemble scimitars.
 Its common name in English is "scimitar-horned oryx", or simply "scimitar oryx".